NexMirror/Kallithea/docs/installation_win_old.rst

  paster setup-db production.ini

-(this time a NEW database will be installed, you must follow a different step to later UPGRADE to a newer Kallithea version)
+.. warning:: This time a *new* database will be installed.
+You must
+             follow a different process to later :ref:`upgrade <upgrade>` to a newer Kallithea version.

 The script will ask you for confirmation about creating a NEW database, answer yes (y)